 Sir William Walker, a real historical figure portrayed in this film by Marlon Brando, was neither British nor knighted.
 Walker was an American adventurer, and his title of "sir" was one he adopted on his own.

-Evaristo Márquez, who plays rebel leader Jose Dolores in the film, was not an actor.
-He was a poor villager from "San Basilio de Palenque", Colombia, whom director Pontecorvo discovered while scouting locations in that country and convinced to star opposite Brando.
-The studio had originally wanted Sydney Poitier.
+Evaristo Márquez, who played rebel leader José Dolores in the film, was not an actor, but rather a poor villager from San Basilio de Palenque, Colombia, whom director Gillo Pontecorvo discovered while scouting locations in that country.
+He convinced Dolores to star opposite Marlon Brando, though the studio had originally wanted Sidney Poitier.

-The film's original title was Quemada (the spanish word for "burnt"), as the action took place in a Spanish colony.
-When the Spanish government officially complained and threatened a boycott of the film (objecting to the script's supposedly anti-Spanish bias), Gillo Pontecorvo agreed to alter the setting to a Portuguese island and the release title became Queimada ("burnt" in Portuguese).
+The film's original title was "Quemada" (the spanish word for "burnt"), as the action took place in a Spanish colony.
+When the Spanish government officially complained and threatened a boycott of the film (objecting to the script's supposedly anti-Spanish bias), Gillo Pontecorvo agreed to alter the setting to a Portuguese island, and the release title became "Queimada" ("burnt" in Portuguese).

 United Artists rapidly lost faith in this film as the budget spiraled out of control.
 Much to director Gillo Pontecorvo's horror, it was re-edited by an editor who specialized in putting trailers together.

 Evaristo Márquez said in an interview (November 1, 2009) that in several occasions, when Marlon Brando refused to act, he was the "peacemaker" between director Gillo Pontecorvo and the legendary actor (Brando).

 During a 2003 filmed interview, director Gillo Pontecorvo said that although he and Marlon Brando quarreled during the filming of this film, some years later, Brando offered him a chance to direct a movie about a Native American reservation.